ibm-cloud-docs/watsonx-ai-saas-automation/support.md

 ## Providing support case details
 {: #support-case-details}

-To ensure that the support team can start investigating your case to provide a timely resolution, you must include in the support ticket the Terraform Log Analyzer summary from your project:
+To ensure that the support team can start investigating your case to provide a timely resolution, you must include in the support case the Terraform Log Analyzer summary from your project:

 1. In the {{site.data.keyword.cloud_notm}} console, go to **your project** > **Configurations** > **deployable architecture instance**.
 2. Depending on where you are in your deployment process go to **Viewing validation results** or **Viewing last deployment**.
-Expand all sections, take a screenshot of the results and add it to your support case.
+Expand all sections, take a screenshot of the results, and add it to your support case.
 3. Select the **failed operation (plan or deployment)** > **Logs**.
 Then, copy and paste the logs and add them to your support case.

 ## Routing your support case expeditiously
 {: #support-case-routing}

 To get your support case routed correctly to speed up resolution, make sure that you select the right product when you open the case.
 If you're having issues getting the deployable architecture deployed, use the name of the deployable architecture as it is listed in the catalog.

-However, if you successfully deployed and are instead having an issue with a service in the deployable architecture, set that service as the product name in the case.
+However, if you successfully deployed and are having an issue with a service in the deployable architecture, set that service as the product name in the case.